15 September 2023

 - Ensure that their business licence permits the engagement of the employee in question.

 - Provide a written statement of terms for each employee, setting out the terms and conditions of employment.
-This must be done within 4 weeks of the employee’s start date.
+This must be done within four weeks of the employee’s start date.

-- Pay each member of staff at or above the minimum wage (currently £10.50 per hour).
+- Pay each member of staff at or above the minimum wage (currently £10.50 but subject to periodic review).

 - Obtain Employer’s Liability Insurance and display the certificate.

 - Obtain a registration card and photographic identification for every new employee.

 - Make the correct deductions from the employee’s wages.

 - Keep a record of the wages paid and deductions made for 10 years.